A Hybrid Sampling Scheme for Triangle Counting: Overview of Techniques

 \subsubsection{Hubs Graph}

-\define[Hubs Graph]{dfn:hubgraph}{Definition}{ The hubs graph $H_{r,d}$ consists of $r$ copies of the following graph: a single vertex which participates in $d$ edge-disjoint triangles. } \state{dfn:hubgraph} \define[Hubs Lower Bound]{thm:hublb}{Theorem}{ For sufficiently small constant $\epsilon$, $\instopt(H_{r,d},\epsilon,\delta) = \Omega\left(\sqrt{d}\right)$ bits in the insertion-only model. } \state{thm:hublb} For a single hub, we consider the following communication problem: there are $d$ people who might go on a trip.
-Alice knows who is going on the trip, and Bob knows who among them are couples.
-Alice must send a message to Bob that lets him determine whether the trip is at least $2/3$ couples, or at most $1/3$ couples.
-Intuitively, this should require $\Omega(\sqrt{d})$ communication, as if Bob learns fewer than $\sqrt{d}$ of the people who are going on the trip, he is likely to not learn of any of the couples.
+\define[Hubs Graph]{dfn:hubgraph}{Definition}{ The hubs graph $H_{r,d}$ consists of a single vertex $v$ with $2rd$ incident edges, and $d$ edges connecting disjoint pairs of $v$'s neighbors to form triangles. } \state{dfn:hubgraph} \define[Hubs Lower Bound]{thm:hublb}{Theorem}{ For a sufficiently small constant $\epsilon$, bits in the insertion-only model. } \state{thm:hublb} For a single hub, we consider the following communication problem: there are $2rd$ people who might go on a trip.
+Alice knows who is going on the trip, and Bob knows of $d$ couples among them.
+Alice must send a message to Bob that lets him determine whether the couples are going on the trip or not.
+Intuitively, this should require $\Omega(r\sqrt{d})$ communication, as if Bob learns fewer than $r\sqrt{d}$ of the people who are going on the trip, he is likely to not learn of any of the couples.
 We can then consider the hub edges as the identities of of people who are going on the trip, and the other edges as the identities of the couples.

-Formally, we use a reduction from the variant of the Boolean Hidden Matching problem $\text{BHM}_n$ set out in \cite{Kerenidis:2006}, which has $\Omega(\sqrt{n})$ randomized communication complexity. \pdfoutput=1 \tikzset{basevertex/.style={shape=circle, line width=0.5, minimum size=4pt, inner sep=0pt, draw}} \tikzset{defaultvertex/.style={basevertex, fill=gray!40}}
+Formally, we use a reduction from the Boolean Hidden Matching problem~\cite{BJK04,Kerenidis:2006,GKKRd07}, in particular the variant set out in~\cite{GKKRd07}.